 To tie the brake line onto the brake handle use one of the following knots: The simple fisherman's knot or the Bowline as shown in illustration 5 and 6.
 These knots guarantee the least amount of line weakening.

-brake knots can cause serious accidents through loss of the steering of the glider!
+BEWARE!
+Loose or incorrect brake knots can cause serious accidents through loss of the steering of the glider!